john-azzaro/Study-Mongoose/README.md

     exports.PORT = process.env.PORT || 8080;
 ```

 Finally, we import the values from the config.js file to the server.js file.
-We simple import and destructure the constants
+We simply import from the config file and pull the variables we want (i.e. PORT and DATABASE_URL).
 ```Javascript
     const express = require('express');
     const mongoose = require('mongoose');